eezstreet/SWATEliteForce/README.md

 - Taunt feature now differentiates between belligerent and passive hostages
 - At the end of a multiplayer game, the next map is listed just above the Ready button
 - Mission Completed accounts for 40 points in the score, instead of 45.
 - No civilians injured bonus removed, replaced with All Civilians Uninjured which awards points based on the number of civilians that were rescued unharmed.
-- The MP viewports now make sense - Red Viewport (Insert key) will cycle between Red players, Blue Viewport (Home key) will cycle between Blue players and Sniper Viewport (Page Up) will cycle between snipers.
+This counts towards 10 points instead of 5.
+- The MP viewport binds now function identical to the singleplayer ones, instead of all the viewport binds doing the same thing.
+- You can now see the viewports of the other team in CO-OP.
 - Clarified some text in the Training mission
+- Added an icon to the Riot Helmet
+- Added an icon to the ProArmor Helmet
 - Adjusted the positions of some drug evidence in Sellers Street Auditorium so that it doesn't fall through the floor as easily.
 - Cut dialogue restored: Suspects will now mourn the death of their fellow suspects
 - Cut dialogue restored: Suspects will now apologize when shooting each other